Euler's method for modeling the motion of a spherical body in water

 Conclusion

-But the speed can be measured and evaluated objectively.
-And it turns out that Julia is much faster at all the key stages of code execution.
+But the speed can be measured and assessed objectively.
+And it turns out that Julia works much faster at all.

-key stages of code execution - from initialisation
+The key stages of code execution are from initialization

-JIT compilation, and careful optimisation of the language.
+JIT compilation and careful optimization of the language.

-MATLAB, while still a powerful tool for scientific
+MATLAB, although it remains a powerful tool for scientific

-calculations, it is inferior to Julia in terms of speed, especially
+calculations, is inferior to Julia in terms of speed, especially

 where performance is critical.